minhquyet2308/Evidence-based-recommender-systems/README.md

 ## Hardware Requirements

-The project contains a simple version of the system deployed in standard computer.
-However, it requires high computation cost and is time-consuming
+The project contains a simplified version of our proposed recommender system, which are deployed on a standard computer.
+However, the version requires is time-consuming as the number of data instances or the number of elements increase.

 ## Software requirements